The New Lyke Wake Club badge The New Lyke Wake Club badge

 WELCOME

 THE LYKE WAKE WALK is a complete crossing of the North Yorkshire moors along their main east-west watershed between the Stone at grid reference 470994 and the Trig point at 971012, a distance of approximately 40 miles.
-Every person who completes a crossing of the Lyke Wake Walk on foot within a period of 24 hours and who reports it to the Club within 28 days, is eligible for membership.
+Every person who completes a crossing of the Lyke Wake Walk on foot within a period of 24 hours, and who reports it to the Club, is eligible for membership.
 There is no membership fee.
 Female members are titled Witch and males are titled Dirger.

 Here you will find all the information you need to: